Close Menu

 Can I see the Northern Lights in Norway in August?

 The Northern Lights are typically visible in Norway from September to April.
 In August, the midnight sun makes it difficult to see the Northern Lights as the sky remains illuminated throughout the night.
-(See Also: Beat Time To Visit Austria – Unforgettable Experiences)
+(See Also: Is May a Good Time to Visit Paris?
+Weather Wise Guide)

 Are there any festivals or events in Norway in August?